Contributions and other gifts from lobbyists and special interests to public servants are bribes.

 Public trust in government is at an all-time low.
 There’s a widespread belief that our political and economic system is rigged and politicians listen more to their donors than voters.

 As a result, lobbyists today write ninety percent of the bills at the Minnesota Legislature.
-Ninety percent!
 Lobbyists buy, sell and rent politicians, including staffers and offer them revolving door lobbying jobs when they leave their public jobs.
 In fact, once a politician or staffer accepts an offer to work for the lobbyists, and before they’re officially hired, the lobbyist knows they’re already on the job working for free.

-So, how can we bring about citizen-owned elections, end conflicts of interest and political bribery?
+The Grassroots Party proposes these 17 ways to restore citizen-owned elections, end conflicts of interest and political bribery?

 - Make it illegal for political candidates to accept contributions in connection with an election from a lobbyist.